Why VERSO Was Created#

 Software is a critical component of modern science—both as a tool for research and as a form of intellectual property with the potential for broad societal impact.
 Yet, at the University of Vermont (UVM), there were no formal systems to support the creation, governance, and dissemination of open-source software.
 As a land-grant institution, UVM has a mission to make knowledge accessible and beneficial to the Vermont community, but this mandate was not fully realized in the realm of software.

-The Sloan Foundation grant proposed the creation of the Vermont Research Open Source Program Office (VERSO)—a pioneering effort to establish an academic OSPO at a community-focused, land-grant university.
+The Alfred P. Sloan Foundation grant proposal supported the creation of the Vermont Research Open Source Program Office (VERSO), an academic Open Source Program Office (OSPO) at a community-focused, land-grant university.
 The vision was to build a model for how universities can institutionalize open-source practices, starting with a pilot program housed in the UVM Library and closely connected to the Open Source Ecosystems and Networks (OCEAN) Lab.

 The proposal outlined three core aims: